HenrikBengtsson/matrixStats/revdep/problems.md

     session will be unable to start.

     Probably some imports need to be declared in the NAMESPACE file.
     ```

+*   checking contents of 'data' directory ...
+NOTE
+    ```
+    Output for data("tenx500", package = "tenXplore"):
+      Creating a generic function for ‘drop’ from package ‘base’ in package ‘IRanges’ Creating a generic function for ‘runmed’ from package ‘stats’ in package ‘IRanges’ Creating a generic function for ‘chartr’ from package ‘base’ in package ‘IRanges’ Creating a generic function for ‘toupper’ from package ‘base’ in package ‘IRanges’ Creating a generic function for ‘tolower’ from package ‘base’ in package ‘IRanges’ Creating a generic function for ‘sub’ from package ‘base’ in package ‘IRanges’ Creating a generic function for ‘gsub’ from package ‘base’ in package ‘IRanges’ Creating a generic function for ‘smoothEnds’ from package ‘stats’ in package ‘IRanges’
+    ```

 # topGO